haoxins/haoxins.github.io/archived/2021-cryptography-real-world-2.md

-* In `TLS 1.3`, a **PSK** handshake works by having the client advertise in its `ClientHello` message
+* In `TLS 1.3`, a **PSK** handshake works by having the client advertise in its `ClientHello` message that it supports a list of **PSK** identifiers.
+  If the server recognizes one of the **PSK** IDs, it can say so in its response
+  (the `ServerHello` message), and both can then avoid doing a key exchange (if they want to).
+  By doing this, the *authentication phase* is *skipped*, making the `Finished` message at the end of the handshake important to prevent **MITM** attacks.

+* Both the `ClientHello` and `ServerHello` messages have a random field, which is randomly generated for every new session
+  (and often referred to as client random and server random).

+* Another use case for **PSKs** is session resumption.
+Session resumption is about reusing secrets created from a previous session or connection.
+* TLS 1.3 offers a way to generate a PSK after a handshake is successfully performed, which can be used in subsequent connections to avoid having to redo a full handshake.
+* If the server wants to offer this feature, it can send a *New Session Ticket* message at any time during the *post-handshake* phase.

+* Starting with TLS 1.3, if a server decides to allow it, clients have the possibility to send encrypted data as part of their first series of messages, right after the `ClientHello` message.
+This means that browsers do not necessarily have to wait until the end of the handshake to start sending application data to the server.
+  This mechanism is called *early data* or
+  **0-RTT** (for *zero round trip time*).
+  It can only be used with the combination of a PSK as it allows derivation of symmetric keys during the `ClientHello` message.
+* This feature was quite controversial during the development of the TLS 1.3 standard because a passive attacker can replay an observed `ClientHello` followed by the encrypted 0-RTT data.
+This is why 0-RTT must be used only with application data that can be replayed safely.

 ## End-to-end encryption

 ## User authentication